aalekh-ul/social-shell/README.md

 **License**
 **GPLv3+:** GNU GPL version 3 or later https://gnu.org/licenses/gpl.html

-This is free software: you are free to change and redistribute it.
+This is free software: you are free to change and redistribute it.<br>